smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

-But in cases where the SMA File Transfer job does not deliver instructions to the IBM i LSAM SMAFT programs, and no existing file definition information can be found to determine the correct CCSID for the data, the LSAM will use the default CCSID specified in the LSAM\'s SMAFT control parameters.
+But in cases where the SMA File Transfer job does not deliver instructions to the IBM i LSAM SMAFT programs, and no existing file definition information can be found to determine the correct CCSID for the data, the LSAM will use the default CCSID specified in the LSAM's SMAFT control parameters.

 The LSAM translation testing tools support both translation tables and